 But analysts say more widely, the sector has suffered from under-investment.

 "Most of tier-two foundries have been registering poor earnings, low margins and high debt ratio during the past few years," a report from Counterpoint Research said.

 "From the profitability perspective, building a new fab[rication plant] for smaller foundries is difficult to consider."

 And many of these chip producers will instead respond to the extra demand by increasing their prices.

-Mr Windsor does not expect chip scarcity to be resolved until at least July.
+Experts do not expect chip scarcity to be resolved any time soon.